AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/unsubscribes/resubscribing-an-unsubscribe.md

 >[!NOTE]
 >
->If you have unsubscribe sync turned on you must remove the unsubscribe from [!DNL ToutApp] and uncheck the opt out in [!DNL Salesforce] for the person record to not sync again.
+>If you have unsubscribe sync turned on you must remove the unsubscribe from ToutApp and uncheck the opt out in [!DNL Salesforce] for the person record to not sync again.

 1. Go to the [web application](https://toutapp.com/login) and click **[!UICONTROL People]**.